 /proc/interrupts: Explanation & Insights

-Lists the interrupts that are currently in use on the system
+Lists the interrupts that are currently in use

 The /proc/interrupts

-file is a real-time, dynamic file that provides a snapshot of the interrupts happening in your
+file is a real-time, dynamic file that provides a snapshot of the interrupts happening in your system.
+An interrupt is a signal sent to the kernel indicating that an event has occurred which needs immediate attention.

-Why is /proc/interrupts Important?
+Why is /proc/interrupts important?

-Interrupts are crucial for efficient performance of a Linux server.
-They enable the processor to interact with the
+Interrupts are crucial for the efficient performance of a Linux server.
+They enable the processor to interact with the hardware in a non-linear manner, improving overall system efficiency.
+The /proc/interrupts

-these interrupts, helping you diagnose potential issues such as hardware conflicts, bottlenecks
+file allows you to monitor these interrupts, helping you diagnose potential issues such as hardware conflicts, bottlenecks, or high load.

 Working with /proc/interrupts